libp2p/docs/content/concepts/transports/webrtc.md

 ### Key features

-- Peer connections: WebRTC enables [direct peer-to-peer connections](https://webrtc.org/getting-started/peer-connections) between browsers and other nodes through a process called [signaling](https://webrtc.org/getting-started/peer-connections#signaling).
+- Peer connections: WebRTC enables [direct peer-to-peer connections](https://webrtc.org/getting-started/peer-connections) between browsers and other nodes.
   In non-decentralized WebRTC, this is facilitated by a [TURN server.](https://webrtc.org/getting-started/turn-server) This allows for faster and more efficient communication.